RePod/DivaAPworld/docs/en_Mega_Mix.md

 - Navigate to your archipelago base folder (default C:\ProgramData\Archipelago).
 - Run ArchipelagoLauncher.exe and click "Mega Mix Client".
 - On your first launch, the client should ask you to select your Diva mod install folder (example: D:\SteamLibrary\steamapps\common\Hatsune Miku Project DIVA Mega Mix Plus) on steam (this can be changed later via the host.yaml file in your Archipelago base folder).
+- If you are using modded songs in this run, select yes to the box pop up, then select your modded json file, if not then select no
 - Connect to the room via the room URL.
 - Launch Mega Mix after connecting
 - If your song list in game has changed to the starting songs from archipelago, you're ready to go!
 If not, try pressing the reload key and checking the song list again.